 ARTICLE 8 (REV.WRC-15)

-Procedure for notification and recording in the Master Register of assignments in the planned bands for the fixed-satellite service11, 12 (WRC-15)
+Procedure for notification and recording in the Master Register of assignments in the planned bands for the fixed-satellite serviceMOD 11, 12 (WRC-19)

 Reasons: To satisfy Issue C7 as proposed in the CPM Report.
 Consequential changes following modifications to § 8.16bis and abrogation of the Resolution 905 (WRC-07).